KEYWORDS

 Statistical analyses

-A power analysis was conducted with set at 5% and β at 20%.
+A power analysis was conducted with a set at 5% and β at 20%.
 Based on literature, it was expected that in about two-thirds of the cases an explanatory diagnosis would be found.
 A difference of 25% between the two groups was considered clinically relevant.
 The number of patients required was 137 per group.

 The statistical analyses were conducted with the program IBM SPSS Statistics version 22.
 Since age was not normally distributed, a Mann-Whitney test was performed to study the difference in age between the two groups.
 Dichotomous data (salicylate use, explanatory finding, complications) were compared with the Fisher’s exact test.
 To analyse whether an association existed between independent variables (salicylate use, age, gender) and the outcome variable (explanatory finding), univariate logistic regression analyses were used.
 To correct for confounders, a multivariate logistic regression analysis was performed.
 A p-value ≤ 0.05 was considered statistically significant.
 A receiver operating characteristic curve (ROC curve) was created to determine the diagnostic value of the model used in multivariate logistic regression analysis, and the area under the curve (AUC) was determined.
 The diagnostic value was considered significant if the 95% confidence interval of the AUC was above 0.5.23